 Converting your bank statement to CSV can save you time and effort by turning complex financial records into an organized, editable format.

 With a CSV file, you can filter, categorize, and analyze transactions effortlessly.
-But the process isn’t always straight forward—banks often provide statements in formats that aren’t easy to convert.
+But the process isn’t always straightforward—banks often provide statements in formats that aren’t easy to convert.

 This article will explain the importance of CSV conversion, the challenges you might face, and the simplest methods to do it accurately and hassle-free.